The Evolving Nature Views of the Religious Right

 Share This Article

-Assistant professor of U.S. history at the University of Alaska, Fairbanks, he published The Nature of the Religious Right: The Struggle Between Conservative Evangelicals and the Environmental Movement with Cornell University Press in 2022.
-This book provides the first historical account of how white conservative evangelicals of the Religious Right came to oppose environmental protection.
+Assistant professor of U.S. history at the University of Alaska, Fairbanks.
+He authored The Nature of the Religious Right (Cornell University Press, 2022), the first historical account of white conservative evangelicals' opposition to environmental protection.
 He is currently researching the intersection of religious faith and consumer culture.